Lionel Messi: Style of play

-Due to his short stature, Messi has a lower centre of gravity than taller players, which gives him greater agility, allowing him to change direction more quickly and evade opposing tackles; this has led the Spanish media to dub him La Pulga Atómica ("The Atomic Flea").
-Despite being physically unimposing, he possesses significant upper-body strength, which, combined with his low centre of gravity and resulting balance, aids him in withstanding physical challenges from opponents; he has consequently been noted for his lack of diving in a sport rife with playacting.
-His short, strong legs allow him to excel in short bursts of acceleration while his quick feet enable him to retain control of the ball when dribbling at speed.
+Due to his short stature, Messi has a lower centre of gravity than taller players, which gives him greater agility and allows him to change direction more quickly and evade opposing tackles; the Spanish media has dubbed him La Pulga Atómica ("The Atomic Flea").
+(Note: Attributed to multiple references:) Despite being physically unimposing, Messi possesses significant upper-body strength, which, when combined with his low centre of gravity and resulting balance, aids him in withstanding physical challenges from opponents; he has consequently been noted for his lack of diving in a sport rife with playacting.
+(Note: Attributed to multiple references:) Messi's short, strong legs allow him short bursts of acceleration, while his quick feet enable him to retain control of the ball when dribbling at speed.
 His former Barcelona manager Pep Guardiola once stated, "Messi is the only player that runs faster with the ball than he does without it."
-Although he has improved his ability with his weaker foot since his mid-20s, Messi is predominantly a left-footed player; with the outside of his left foot, he usually begins dribbling runs, while he uses the inside of his foot to finish and provide passes and assists.
+Messi is predominantly a left-footed player, although he has improved his ability with his weaker right foot since his mid-20s.
+He usually begins dribbling runs with the outside of his left foot, while using the inside of that foot to score and provide passes and assists.

-A prolific goalscorer, Messi is known for his finishing, positioning, quick reactions, and ability to make attacking runs to beat the defensive line.
+A prolific goalscorer, Messi is known for his positioning, quick reactions, and ability to make attacking runs to beat the defensive line.
 He also functions in a playmaking role, courtesy of his vision and range of passing.
-He has often been described as a magician; a conjurer, creating goals and opportunities where seemingly none exist.
-Moreover, he is an accurate free kick and penalty kick taker.
-As of July 2025, Messi ranks third all time in goals scored from direct free kicks with 69, the most among active players.
-He also has a penchant for scoring from chips.
+He has often been described as a magician, conjuring goals and opportunities where none seemingly exist.
+(Note: Attributed to multiple references:) He is known for the accuracy of his free kicks, and as of September 2026 he ranks second in career goals scored from direct free kicks with 75.
+(Note: Attributed to multiple references:) He also has a penchant for scoring from chips.